jross765/JGnuCashLibNTools/README.md

     $ git clone --recurse-submodules https://github.com/jross765/JGnuCashLibNTools
       ```

 4) Check out the latest version tag.
-In this case: `V_1_9`.
+In this case: `V_2026-03`.

-      The author has, in the course of his professional career, met plenty of self-appointed super-pro developers
+      The author has, in the course of his professional career, met plenty of self-declared super-pro
-      who do not seem to understand the concept of version tags and configuration management,
+      developers who do not seem to understand the concept of version tags and configuration management,
       so please bear with him for telling you the seemlingly obvious...

 5) Compile the sources:

-      a) Adapt the path to your local repository in *all* pom.xml files (search for "`schnorxolib-base-systemPath`").
+      a) Adapt the path to your local repository in *all* pom.xml files
+         (search for "`schnorxolib-base-systemPath`" and "`xxx`").
+         All other libs are drawn from Maven Central.

       b) Type:

          ```console
        $ ./build.sh
          ```

+6) Perform the test cases (optional):

+      ```console
+    $ ./test.sh
+      ```

+## Installing and Using the Software

+Installation is a manual process -- there is no "install" target
+in the build process (well, there actually is one, but only
+in the Maven sense, meaning its repository under `~/.m2`).

+Consequently, there is no pre-defined/default path for the software;
+it does not really matter.
+But in case want to do it like the maintainer:

+I have put the stuff into `~/Programme/finanzen/gnucash`.

+As always with Java libs, you will have to set the classpath file,
+preferrably in a file called `environment.sh` that you must source
+before starting one of the tools.
+Don't forget the basic libs used
+(list above).

+For convenience, the build process also generates top-level JAR files
+that contain all dependencies (modules
+"gnucash-tools" and "gnucash-viewer").

+In short: Nothing special; just as it's usually done with Java software...

 ## Planned